spatie/laravel-typescript-transformer/README.md

 php artisan typescript:transform --output=types.d.ts
 ```

-This file will be stored in the resources path.
+This file will be stored in the resource's path.

 ## Transformers

-By default, the `typescript-transformer` package delivers some default Transformers, this Laravel package adds some extra default transformers you can use:
+By default, the `typescript-transformer` package delivers some default Transformers, and this Laravel package adds some extra default transformers you can use:

 - `EnumTransformer` convert enums from the `spatie/enum` package
 - `StateTransformer` convert states from the `spatie/enum` package
 - `DtoTransformer` an extended DTO transformer that also will recognize Laravel collections and Carbon objects

 When using the `DtoTransformer` in your config, be assured to use the transformer of the `laravel-typescript-transformer` package, since the one in the `typescript-transformer` package has no support for Laravel.

+## Class property processors

+In addition to some extra transformers specific for Laravel we've also added some extra class property processors specific for Laravel:

+- `LaravelCollectionClassPropertyProcessor` will replace Laravel Collections as arrays
+- `LaravelDateClassPropertyProcessor` will replace date objects(`DateTime` and `Carbon`) with a string

+When using the `DtoTransformer` these processors will automatically be applied.

 ## Testing